 According to the World Health Organization (WHO), 80% of the world's populations rely on traditional medicines.
 The practice of herbal medicines is common in rural areas where western medicines are either too expensive or not available.
 Plants have been used frequently to treat common infectious diseases and some of these traditional medicines are still in use.
 It has been reported that 115 articles were published on the antimicrobial activity of medicinal plants in Pubmed during the period between 1966 and 1994, but in the following decade, between 1995 and 2004, 307 were published.
-The demand for more and more drugs

-Correspondence to: Mohammad A. Rashid Tel.: +880-2-9661900 Extn.: 8137; Fax: +880-2-9667222; E-mail: rashidma@du.ac.bd from plant sources is increasing and therefore it is essential for systematic evaluation of plants used in traditional medicines.
-Drugs derived unmodified natural products or drugs semisynthetically obtained from natural correspond to 78% of the new drugs approved by the FDA between 1983 and 1994.3 Hence, there is need to screen medicinal plants with promising biological activity.4 the plant is used for dressing burns.
-The leaf paste is applied and rubbed in the burnt area.
+The demand for more and more drugs from plant sources is increasing and therefore it is essential for systematic evaluation of plants used in traditional medicines.
+Drugs derived from unmodified natural products or drugs semisynthetically obtained from natural sources correspond to 78% of the new drugs approved by the FDA between 1983 and 1994.3 Hence, there is need to screen medicinal plants with promising biological activity.4